geisoncorreia/api-flight/README.md

 Spring Boot API with Spring template, Lombock and Swagger

 # API
 This API are consuming a public API https://api.skypicker.com/ using Spring Rest Template.
+This service will process the price of a flight that shoulb be passed as parameter: From, To and Curr.

 ## Getting started